cvut/zuul-samples/spring-provider/README.md

 Spring OAuth 2.0 Resource Provider
 ==================================

 This project is a simple web application with RESTful API that acts as a standalone OAuth 2.0 _resource provider_.
-Tokens are checked against remote Zuul Authorization Server via its Check-Token Endpoint.
+Tokens are verified against remote Zuul Authorization Server via its TokenInfo Endpoint.
 This means that the application acts as a OAuth client as well.

 It’s implemented on top of well-known [Spring Framework][spring-framework] and uses [Spring Security OAuth2][spring-security-oauth] for the OAuth part.